 - 4-5 years (Your child will get this check at school when they are in junior infants)

 You will be contacted by your public health nurse before each check to arrange a date and time.
 If you have not heard from the public health nurse, call your local health centre to make an appointment.
 If you are concerned about your baby's development between checks, contact your public health nurse for advice.

 These checks are not mandatory.
 Examinations of your baby's development by your public health nurse are provided free of charge.

 Read more about your child’s developmental checks on the HSE website.

-Postnatal depression occurs in 10 to 15% of women within the first year of giving birth.
+Postnatal depression affects 10% to 15% of women within the first year of giving birth.
 Symptoms of postnatal depression may start as baby blues and then get worse.
 The symptoms may take some time to develop.
 Postnatal depression may be most obvious when your baby is 4 to 6 months old.

 The most important thing you can do if you think you are experiencing postnatal depression is ask for help.
-You can contact your public health nurse or GP anytime to talk about how you are feeling and get help and support.
+Contact your public health nurse or GP to talk about how you are feeling and get help and support.

 You can also contact your public health nurse through your local health centre.